joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 ### Diodes

 On a normal keyboard, diodes are used to prevent an effect known as "ghosting", where the microcontroller thinks more keys are pressed than actually are when specific key combinations are pressed.
-You will see them in two different package types, a glass tube with leads (through hole) and a black rectangle with small pads (surface mount).
+You will see diodes in two different package types, a glass tube with leads (through hole) and a black rectangle with small pads (surface mount).
 This kit allows you to pick and choose what package you want depending on how challenging you want it to be.

 ### Through Hole Diodes